In this post, you will learn everything you need to know about adding accounting format to numeric values in Google Sheets.

-The ability to add colour even makes this better than what you’d get when you use the pre-set accounting format.
+The ability to add color even makes this better than what you’d get when you use the pre-set accounting format.

-And the colour and bracket provide more options for formatting numbers of certain values.
+And the color and bracket provide more options for formatting numbers of certain values.

 Add Accounting Format with the TEXT Function